Chris Pond (politician)

-Christopher Charles "Chris" Pond is a historian, librarian, and politician, was born in 1949 in Walthamstow, Essex (now part of the London Borough of Waltham Forest), and grew up in Chingford, moving to Loughton, Essex in 1981.
+Christopher Charles Pond (born 1949) is a British historian, librarian, and local government politician.

 Early life

+Chris Pond was born in 1949 in Walthamstow, Essex (now part of the London Borough of Waltham Forest), and grew up in Chingford, moving to Loughton, Essex in 1981.
 He attended Sir George Monoux Grammar School and Queens' College, Cambridge.
 His PhD (faculty of geography and geology) was obtained in 1981 under Sir Clifford Darby.

 Latterly an Honorary Fellow of the Chartered Institute of Library and Information Professionals, he was Head of Reference Services at the House of Commons Library, secretary and then chairman of the FDA House of Commons branch, and then for 15 years President of the Trade Union Side, House of Commons.
 He was awarded the Order of the British Empire in 2002.
 Officers of the House of Commons serve with complete political impartiality, and are generally debarred from seeking elected office, but Pond, as an independent, was permitted to stand whilst an officer of the House.